djleeasi/kdd2024crag_Iter2/README.md

 ## Where can I know more about the dataset schema ?
 The dataset schema is described in [docs/dataset.md](docs/dataset.md).

+If you want to use Croissant to view the data, please use [docs/croissant.json](docs/croissant.json).

 **Best of Luck** :tada: :tada:

 # 📎 Important links